Jerry Seinfeld (character): Personality

 In the show's setting, Jerry is the straight man, a figure who is "able to observe the chaos around him but not always be a part of it."
-Plot lines involving Jerry often concern his various relationships – Jerry often finds stupid reasons to break up with women.
+Plot lines involving Jerry often concern his various relationships – Apparently afraid of commitment, Jerry often finds minor reasons to break up with women, such as her eating peas "one at a time".

+Jerry is the ex-boyfriend and still friend of Elaine Benes, who comments on this behavior as: "You know, every time I think I'm sure that you're the shallowest man on earth, you find a way to drain another couple of inches out of the pool."
+Elaine points out that he has "never felt remorse."

-Jerry is generally indifferent to what goes on in his friends' lives, seeing their misery as merely an entertaining distraction, as well as an opportunity for joke material.
-He often plays along with their hare-brained schemes, even encouraging them, often just to see them fail.
-In the episode "The Serenity Now", Jerry is perplexed by his experience of crying, asking "What is this salty discharge?"
-In "The Foundation" Elaine points out that he has "never felt remorse."
-He will often nonchalantly state, "That's a shame" when something bad happens.
-A recurring joke is Jerry behaving unchivalrously towards Elaine, such as not helping her carry groceries or heavy objects, ignoring her when she is upset, and taking a first class upgrade on a flight for himself, leaving Elaine in economy.
-Jerry, George and Elaine all share a general trait of not letting go of other character's remarks and going to great lengths to be proven right.
-In one episode, Jerry rents a house in Tuscany, just because Elaine's boyfriend told him there weren't any available (though he claims that he never wanted to actually rent the house, but only wanted to know if he theoretically could rent one).
+Jerry will often nonchalantly state, "That's a shame" when something bad happens.
+A recurring joke is Jerry behaving unchivalrously towards Elaine, such as not helping her carry groceries or heavy objects, ignoring her when she is upset, and taking a first-class upgrade on a flight for himself, leaving Elaine in economy.
+Jerry, George and Elaine all share a general trait of not letting go of other characters' remarks and going to great lengths to be proven right.
+In one episode, Jerry rents a house in Tuscany, just because Elaine's boyfriend told him there were none available (though he never actually wanted to rent the house, but was only inquiring if he theoretically could rent one).

 Despite his usual indifference to his friends and their actions, Jerry apparently is very satisfied with his life, and feels worried about anything that might threaten the group lifestyle.
 In "The Invitations", for example, Jerry admits that he feels depressed about George getting married, seeing as how George will eventually leave the group and Jerry will never see him again.
 Once Elaine tells him that she is also "getting out" of the group, Jerry becomes so worried about a near future of just him and Kramer that he unknowingly almost walks into a car while crossing the street.
 In "The Bizarro Jerry", Jerry also grows panicky about losing the group dynamic when Kramer becomes too busy with his job and Elaine temporarily leaves to join the Bizarro group, claiming that "The whole system's breaking down!"
 In a deleted scene from the episode "The Letter", he claims that his friends are "not more important" than his girlfriends, but "they're as important."